Skip to content

 2. After Seconds_Behind_Master is stable at value 0, stop the traffic and close the connections on SOURCE-EU.

-Note: Stop all application servers and clients that connect to SOURCE-EU to make sure that no new changes are made to SOURCE-EU.
+Note: Stop all application servers and clients that connect to SOURCE-EU to make sure that you don't make changes to SOURCE-EU.
 Optionally, you can temporarily lock the security group that SOURCE-EU uses.
 You must prevent inbound traffic from any application or client, except from NEW-RR-EN and the host that the user performs these actions from.

 Switch your connections and redirect your traffic to the new DB instance